ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 consumers have little reason not to make their eyewear purchases online."

-"Handcrafted multi-dimensional adjustments, including tactile, hands-on,
+"Artfully handcrafted, multi-dimensional adjustments, including direct, hands-on,

-while simultaneously avoiding direct contact with the pressure-sensitive ears, is one
+while simultaneously avoiding direct contact with the pressure-sensitive ears, is

 It's done by one-on-one craftsmanship training.
 It cannot be learned virtually."

-THE ALL TOO COMMON TESTIMONIAL
+ALL TOO COMMON TESTIMONIALS

 Here's a recent e-mail from a long time Patient, now living out-of-state.

-"Having you fit my glasses on my face, ears, nose and under my turban with care and attention to detail, making minute but essential adjustments, was the best experience I have ever had of having glasses fitted to my face during my lifetime of wearing glasses.
+Having you fit my glasses on my face, ears, nose and under my turban with care and attention to detail, making minute but essential adjustments, was the best experience I have ever had of having glasses fitted to my face during my lifetime of wearing glasses.
 The first time you did my glasses, and your wife suggested to me that I also have my lenses tinted to gently soften the lines around my eyes, was a memorable experience.
 I have shared the story of that day, in your Optical Shop very often, whenever I get ‘new’ glasses.
 Most Opticians are surprised to hear the story and also amazed that having that care and attention to detail as a part of having glasses fit properly made such a difference in my life.
 Having my glasses not hurt, and having them fit properly was an incredible blessing.
 Having my glasses fit gracefully and painlessly under my turban was nothing short of a Godsend.
 I can honestly say that no other Optician ever did such an impeccable job as you did.

 I once tried to get new lenses in the glasses that you had adjusted for me.
 I came back to pick up the glasses and someone said to me that the Optician had straightened out the bent side pieces!
 I was so upset!
 I made the Optician come out and I explained what you had done for me, why you had done it and what a terrible disservice he had done by ‘straightening’ my side pieces and that he had to re-bend the side pieces back to where they had been.
 Needless to say, those glasses never fit the same again!
 After that I never changed lenses without speaking directly to the person making the lenses and making sure they knew not to change or adjust the side pieces.
-If you lived where I could get my glasses adjusted properly that is where I would go..." --
+If you lived where I could get my glasses adjusted properly that is where I would go...

-A Consumer who found our Web site.
+A consumer who found our Web site.

-"Sir, I salute you!
+Sir, I salute you!
 I quite agree about the loss of experience in fitting eye wear to client.
 I currently don't know a qualified Optician, one who carefully fits the frame to the head.
 I'm currently working on adjusting my new pair of glasses.
 It's an on-going project.
 I'd pay just for the professional fitting.
-In time, I may review both your sales and your fitting courses." --
+In time, I may review both your sales and your fitting courses.

 A recent e-mail from a Massachusetts friend upon visiting our Web site.

-"I was 9 (*cough,cough!* an eon ago!) - I can't remember actually being "fitted" with my glasses in years and years.
+I was 9 (*cough,cough!* an eon ago!) - I can't remember actually being "fitted" with my glasses in years and years.
 Thank you for this reminder that it SHOULD be done this way.
 Perhaps if dispensaries had continued these practices I wouldn't have felt so aggrieved at the continually and gasp-inducing rising prices of eyewear.
 To such an extent, in fact, that the last pairs of glasses I've gotten, I purchased online.
 (Hope you were sitting down for that!
 I wouldn't want to be the cause of a heart attack :-) ) No, I didn't get fitted, obviously, but I got exactly the same product - AND service - I would have gotten at any local shop, for so much less money that I was able to buy three pairs of glasses for about a third of the price I'd have paid in person.
-Anyway, thanks for sharing this." --
+Anyway, thanks for sharing this.

+My six 'sense'.
+So, this consumer's experience suggests the reason for the proliferation of online prescription eyewear sales is not so much about lower prices as it is about adequate personalized, handcrafted, hands on the Patient services.
 There are only three things the optical industry can offer the prescription eyewear consumer, SERVICE, QUALITY and PRICE.
 But most latter-years dispensaries currently ever offer ONLY TWO of these, simultaneously.
-Why can’t we offer SERVICE, i.e., HANDS-ON HANDCRAFTED 3-DIMENSION DISPENSING, QUALITY PRODUCTS, and FAIR PRICING, all three, simultaneously, like we used to?

-BTW: A colleague recently asked, "What does it say about the "soul" of our profession when the first "selling point" that comes out of a frame rep's mouth is, "Your cost is $9.95, but it's listed in Frame Facts for $79.95...so you can bill insurance higher?"
+What does it say about the "soul" of our profession when the first "selling point" that comes out of a frame rep's mouth is, "Your cost is $9.95, but it's listed in Frame Facts for $79.95...so you can bill insurance higher? -- See ServingVersusSelling.com.

 From a fellow Optician:

-"Coming from an old fashion world of Opticianry, it really saddens me that today is all about the sales.
+Coming from the old-fashioned world of Opticianry, it really saddens me that today is all about the sales.
 Gone are the days of one on one, fitting and guiding the patients through the process.
 I have even come across people who never even knew they were wearing progressives!!
 This is totally outrageous.
 They tell me they were told they will now be able to see up close with their new glasses but never explained what they were getting.
 This has happened more than once.
+I can see why the visitor to your site felt no difference buying online rather than at a brick and mortar location.
+It angers me that the word "fitting" is not even recognizable to him.
+As Opticians, we need to man up and go back to basics before the Internet takes over what we are trained to do.
+Thanks for the eye opening.
+I will take it as a encouragement to keep doing my old fashion fitting and dispensing and hope it does make a difference.

 Where there is NO DIFFERENCE between the service offerings of a brick-and-mortar merchant and an online vendor, other than price, many consumers understandably choose the online source.
-They are 7/24 accessible, cheaper, and offer the same absence of direct human contact as a majority of today’s dispensaries.
+They are 7/24 accessible, cheaper, and offer the same absence of direct human contact as many of today’s dispensaries.
 What’s not to like?
 And keep in mind that 7-11 stores are successful even though their prices are higher.
 Why?
 Because consumers mostly get the Service and Quality they want.

 According to the Wall Street Journal, McDonald's franchisees